Learn how to stop the toxic spread of negativity!

 When I realized this about myself, I have to admit that I was shocked!
 I always considered myself a positive person so learning that I had so many negative thoughts that I had apparently adapted to stopped me in my tracks.
 This was something that I needed to address immediately because after regaining my health from a diagnosis of MS and years of anxiety…it appeared that I still had to confront my own inner chatter before this would affect my health…again!

 I decided to carry a hand tally counter so I could easily keep track of any negative thoughts that crept into my mind.
 Every time I had a negative thought, I’d click the counter.
 Literately there were hundreds!
 Are you surprised there were so many?
 I was!
-How about you ?
+How about you?
 Do you think you may have as many?
 Well before you answer that, there is an important thing to consider.
 Negative thoughts don’t always present themselves in an obvious manner such as, “I could never be good at that.”
 They are masters of deception and are often disguised.
 And three prominent favorite camouflages are in the form of assumptions, perceptions, and judgments.
 Make no mistake, we are all guilty of this.

-We assume things about ourselves and others based on perceptions (often falsely) and then proceed to render our judgement.
+We assume things about ourselves and others based on perceptions (often falsely) and then proceed to render our judgment.
 All before knowing any actual facts!
 Or we may make assumptions simply based on past experiences, which of course does not allow room for a possible different and positive outcome.

 This is why it can be so difficult to maintain positive energy.
 It’s difficult because it requires a bit more work since the vibrational frequency of positive energy is much higher than negative energy; just like it’s easier to walk downhill than it is to walk uphill or to become out of shape and unfit than to stay fit.
 Staying fit requires effort, and so does maintaining a positive mood and state of mind.

 But there is good news!
 Once you realize that you can tame those negative thoughts (and thus negative energy) a new world will open up to you right before your eyes!
 Just by being aware of the negative thoughts that you have, and the fact that they can be disguised, you can begin the process of freeing yourself from them.
-There are now times when I am able to laugh at certain negative thoughts because in reality they are so completely ridiculous and out of character for me.
+There are now times when I am able to laugh at certain negative thoughts because, in reality, they are so completely ridiculous and out of character for me.
 The ability to do this causes them to retreat instantly!

 Another way to look at it is to imagine those thoughts as an actual person who is constantly talking this way all day and all night.
 What would you tell that person?
 You’d tell them to shut up and get lost!
 Right?
 So why put up with it within your own mind?